HexAirbot/HexNanoMWC_QUAD/README.md

 ===============

 A modified MWC2.2 flight control for FlexBot quad board.

-And the project is one part of the [FlexBot Project](http://http://flexbot.cc/wiki/).
+This project is one part of the [FlexBot Project](http://http://flexbot.cc/wiki/).

 ##Source Code